rwpogge/modsView/README.md

 Experimental and unstable alpha version, **not for general use yet**, that replaces the no longer supported `pyds9` with SAMP interaction with ds9 using `astropy.samp`.

+Testing is in progress as of 2025 Feb 5

 ### Version 2